 FFS: Whether and how interruptions (e.g. due to IDC or measurements) are taken into account in the reliability evaluations.

-Proposal 6.2: For mobility evaluations, RAN1 to discuss LLS parameters for NR, taking the following table as starting point:
+Proposal 6.2: For reliability evaluations, RAN1 to discuss LLS parameters for NR, taking the following table as starting point: